Patagonian toothfish: Description

 The Patagonian toothfish has a streamlined, fusiform body that has a depth that fits into its standard length 5 to 6.4 times.
 It has a flattened head with a wide, flat area between the eyes.
 The snout is longer than the diameter of the eyes.
 The mouth is large, extending past the middle of the eye.
 There are two rows of teeth in the upper jaw, the teeth in the outer row being the larger and canine-like.
 The lower jaw has a row of spaced canine-like teeth.
 Additional canine-like teeth are found outside the teeth rows at the joint of the upper and lower jaws.
 There are two lateral lines; both made up of tubed scales, an upper one and another along the mid flanks.
-The upper lateral line has 88-104 scales while the lower line has 61-77 scales.
-The first dorsal fin has 8 to 10 spines; the second dorsal fin has 28 to 30 soft rays, while the anal fin also has 28-30 soft rays.
+The upper lateral line has 88–104 scales while the lower line has 61–77 scales.
+The first dorsal fin has 8 to 10 spines; the second dorsal fin has 28 to 30 soft rays, while the anal fin also has 28–30 soft rays.
 The caudal fin is emarginate.
 The pectoral fins are large and shaped like fans.
 The head and body are covered in ctenoid scales except for the front of the head.
 This species attains a maximum total length of 215 cm although 70 cm is more typical, and a maximum published weight of 200 kg.
 The overall colour is brownish-grey with darker blotches.

 Distribution and habitat

 The Patagonian toothfish is found in the southeastern Pacific and southwestern Atlantic Oceans.
-It occurs in southern Chile around the coast to Patagonia in Argentina and the Falkland Islands.
+It occurs in southern Chile around the coast of Patagonia, in Argentina, and the Falkland Islands.
 It has also been recorded at Macquarie Island in the southwestern Pacific Ocean and the Southern Ocean at South Georgia and from the sub-Antarctic islands and seamounts of the Indian Sector.
-There is a single record of a vagrant from the Davis Strait in the northwestern Atlantic Ocean off Greenland, it is thought that this individual migrated over 10000 km and that it transited across the tropical areas in deep, cold regions of the Ocean.
-The juveniles are semi-pelagic becoming demersal at depths between 150 and 400 m.
+There is a single record of a vagrant from the Davis Strait in the northwestern Atlantic Ocean off Greenland, it is thought that this individual migrated over 10000 km and that it transited across the tropical areas in deep, cold regions of the ocean.
+The juveniles are semi-pelagic, becoming demersal at depths between 150 and 400 m.
 Adults move to deeper habitats, being found at depths in excess of 1,000 m.